 Disclosure of confidential information to prevent HIV transmission will not be discussed in detail in this report because it is a complex issue that deserves careful examination.
 What these clauses mean and whether or not they are useful is related to the separate question of whether or not the common law imposes a positive duty to disclose confidential information to protect third parties at risk of harm.
-The issue involves fundamental public policy choices and balancing of interests.
-Courts will ultimately be called upon to decide the nature and extent of a duty to prevent harm under tort law, and may be called upon to determine the constitutionality of disclosure of health information under statutory provisions.
-The position taken here is that the language as it currently exists in several of the provincial statutes is too broad and should be redrafted to conform to the principles of the "public safety exception" articulated in the leading Supreme Court of Canada case of Smith v Jones.
+The issue involves fundamental public policy choices and balancing of interests.308 Courts will ultimately be called upon to decide the nature and extent of a duty to prevent harm under tort law, and may be called upon to determine the constitutionality of disclosure of health information under statutory provisions.309

-In Smith v Jones, the issue was whether a psychiatrist could disregard the rule of privilege, which protects information a patient gives to a physician from being disclosed in a legal case without consent, to protect another person from harm.
-The defence lawyer in the case referred his client to a psychiatrist, Dr Smith, for an assessment.
-The defence lawyer wanted to use the report from the assessment to make arguments about what sentence the court should impose.
+The position taken here is that the language as it currently exists in several of the provincial statutes is too broad and should be redrafted to conform to the principles of the "public safety exception" articulated in the leading Supreme Court of Canada case of Smith v Jones,310 assessment to make arguments about what sentence the court should impose.
 Dr Smith concluded in his report that the accused was potentially very dangerous.
 The defence lawyer chose not to provide the report to the court because it was not in his client's best interest to do so.
 Dr Smith retained a lawyer and argued that he should be permitted to disclose his report to the sentencing judge because of the danger the client posed, despite the fact that it was solicitor/client-privileged.
 Solicitor-client privilege protected the report from being disclosed without the client's consent because it was prepared for a court case.